Winnipeg Wesmen

 The Winnipeg Wesmen are the athletic teams that represent the University of Winnipeg in Winnipeg, Manitoba, Canada.
 As an undergraduate school, the Wesmen participate in the sports of basketball, volleyball, and soccer in both the men's and women's divisions of U Sports.
 All home games are played at the Duckworth Centre, located on the university's downtown Winnipeg campus.
-The Wesmen previously competed in men's baseball as a single-sport member of the National Association of Intercollegiate Athletics (NAIA) until the program was cut after the 2017 season.

-History of Wesmen Athletics
+History

 The University of Winnipeg's athletic program has its roots in the intercollegiate sports teams that were formed in 1889 among Winnipeg schools.
 In 1962, the first professional Athletics Director, Blue Bomber player Ray Jauch, was appointed by United College.
 In 1963, the new Riddell Hall gymnasium was opened.
 In 1966, the United College Student Council held a public competition to name its sports team.
 The name chosen was Wesmen, which combined "Wesley" and "Manitoba".
-The women's teams are the Wesmenettes or the Lady Wesmen.

 In 1967, after the University of Winnipeg was incorporated, the Wesmen began competing across Canada with other University teams across Canada as a member of two sports governing bodies: the Western Intercollegiate Athletic Association and the Canadian Interuniversity Athletic Union.
 The main sports included were basketball, volleyball, and hockey (although hockey was not continued after 1984).
-The Wesmen also hosted tournaments, including the Wesmen Classic, which was previously known as the Golden Boy Classic (1967-1976).
+The Wesmen also hosted tournaments, including the Wesmen Classic, which was previously known as the Golden Boy Classic (1967–1976).

 In 1984, the Athletics Centre was opened at the University of Winnipeg.
 In 1992, the building was renamed as the Duckworth Centre in honour of Henry Duckworth, a past University President.
 In 2008, the Bill Wedlake Fitness Centre was added to the building.
 Most recently, the Axworthy Health and RecPlex, an adjoining fieldhouse for soccer and sports education, was built.

-The Athletic Directors have been: Ray Jauch, from 1962 to 1964; Edward Vidruk, from 1964 to 1966; David Anderson, from 1966-1984; Glen Conly, 1973 (he covered David Anderson during a leave of absence); Aubrey Ferris, from 1984 to 2000; Bill Wedlake, from 2000 to 2008; Doran Reid, from 2009-2015; and Dave Crook, from 2015 to the present.
+The Athletic Directors have been: Ray Jauch, from 1962 to 1964; Edward Vidruk, from 1964 to 1966; David Anderson, from 1966–1984; Glen Conly, 1973 (he covered David Anderson during a leave of absence); Aubrey Ferris, from 1984 to 2000; Bill Wedlake, from 2000 to 2008; Doran Reid, from 2009–2015; Dave Crook, from 2015 to 2024; and since 2024, Cara Isaak.